CReF: Cross-modal and Recurrent Fusion for Depth-conditioned Humanoid Locomotion: Experiments

 We compare the following policy variants, all trained from scratch under matched reward, optimization, and terrain settings: \begin{itemize} \item \textbf{Full CReF}: cross-modal attention + gated residual fusion (GRF) + recurrent fusion. \item \textbf{w/o Cross-Attn}: removes cross-modal attention while preserving the remaining architecture. \item \textbf{w/o GRF}: replaces gated residual fusion with a residual MLP block of matched depth and width. \item \textbf{w/o Highway Gate}: removes the highway output gate from recurrent fusion and decodes actions directly from the GRU feature. \item \textbf{HPL}: a perceptive locomotion baseline trained and evaluated under the same terrain protocol. \end{itemize}

-For architectural comparison, each policy is evaluated in 2000 parallel environments, and each rollout lasts up to 40\,s.
+For architectural comparison, each policy is evaluated in 2000 parallel environments for up to 40\,s, with forward commands randomly sampled from 0.4--0.8\,m/s.
+Failure is defined as becoming unable to recover to normal walking.
 For stair foot-placement analysis, we use 2048 parallel stair rollouts.
 For highway-gate analysis, we log gate statistics from 4096 parallel environments under a fixed forward command.
 MuJoCo \cite{todorov2012mujoco} is used only for an additional out-of-distribution evaluation in the architectural comparison.
 Fig.~\ref{fig:terrain_setup} shows the simulated training terrains together with the out-of-distribution evaluation terrains.

-For the foothold-objective comparison, we replace the foothold placement reward in Eq.~\eqref{eq:foothold_reward} with a foot contact quality reward (FCQR), following BeamDojo~\cite{wang2025beamdojo}, while keeping the remaining training settings unchanged.
+For the foothold-objective comparison, we replace the foothold placement reward in Eq.~\eqref{eq:foothold_reward} with a foot contact quality reward (FCQR) following BeamDojo~\cite{wang2025beamdojo}, and also evaluate a no-foothold-reward variant (NoFR), while keeping the remaining training settings unchanged.